 Second, the trip cannot be for fewer than five days or more than 60 days.
 Additionally, the transportation must be pre-approved by a benefit administrator.

-A second card that offers evacuation coverage is the Platinum Card from American Express.
+A second card that offers evacuation coverage is card_name.
 I have read elsewhere that there is no cap to their benefit amount, but the fine print tells me the maximum benefit is $100,000 per beneficiary.
-Terms apply.
+See Rates and Fees; terms apply.

 Also, the incident must occur within the first 90 days of your trip, and there is no minimum trip length.
 I have also read that being a cardholder qualifies you for this benefit even if the card was not used to book the trip, although I have yet to verify this.